yeounyi/GenerateSlogan/README.md

 # Generate Slogans with Phonetic Similarity 🎶
 Please note this is a beta version.
 The output may not be the best slogan ever.
 And It may take a couple of minutes.
-* NAME, LOC, YEAR are special words.
+* <name>, <loc>, <year> are special words.
 You can substitute these words with your brand name, brand location or founding year.

 #### Examples
 * INPUT <br>